department-of-veterans-affairs/vagov-content/pages/health-care/family-caregiver-benefits.md

 <br>

-### The Program of Comprehensive Assistance to Family Caregivers of Post-9/11 Veterans
+### The Program of Comprehensive Assistance for Family Caregivers

-If you’re a family member caring for a Veteran with disabilities who was injured in the line of duty on or after September 11, 2001, you may qualify for health care benefits and other caregiver support through the Program of Comprehensive Assistance to Family Caregivers. <br>
+If you’re a family member caring for a Veteran with disabilities who was injured in the line of duty on or after September 11, 2001, you may qualify for health care benefits and other caregiver support through the Program of Comprehensive Assistance for Family Caregivers. <br>
 [Find out if you qualify for this program and how to apply](/health-care/family-caregiver-benefits/comprehensive-assistance/).

 <br>